-The primary market for RGGI CO_2 allowances consists mainly of the auctions where allowances are initially sold.
-Once a CO_2 allowance is purchased in the primary market, it can then be resold in the secondary market.
-The secondary market for RGGI CO_2 allowances comprises the trading of physical allowances and financial derivatives, such as futures and options contracts.
+The primary market for RGGI CO2 allowances consists mainly of the auctions where allowances are initially sold.
+Once a CO2 allowance is purchased in the primary market, it can then be resold in the secondary market.
+The secondary market for RGGI CO2 allowances comprises the trading of physical allowances and financial derivatives, such as futures and options contracts.

 The secondary market is important for several reasons.
-First, it gives firms an ability to obtain CO_2 allowances at any time during the three months between the RGGI auctions.
+First, it gives firms an ability to obtain CO2 allowances at any time during the three months between the RGGI auctions.
 Second, it provides firms a way to protect themselves against the potential volatility of future auction clearing prices.
 Third, it provides price signals that assist firms in making investment decisions in markets affected by the cost of RGGI compliance.

-This report provides a summary of activity in the secondary market in the fourth quarter of 2024 and discusses the results of our market power screens.
+This report provides a summary of activity in the secondary market in the first quarter of 2025 and discusses the results of our market power screens.

-- Secondary Market Activity: Trading activity increased significantly as is typical for the last quarter of each calendar year, while prices exhibited unusually high levels of volatility. - ✓ Physical allowance transfers between unaffiliated firms totaled 69 million, which was slightly (6 percent) higher than the fourth quarter of 2023 and over three times higher than the third quarter of 2024.1 - ✓ The volume of trading of RGGI futures was 243 million CO2 allowances in the fourth quarter of 2024, which was 17 percent higher than in the fourth quarter of 2023 and 21 percent higher than the third quarter of 2024. - ✓ Open interest in RGGI futures and options decreased from 140 million allowances at the end of the third quarter to 91 million at the close of the fourth quarter of 2024 as the benchmark futures contract reached expiration at the end of December. - ✓ "Spread" transactions (where a trader's long position is offset by a short position in a different contract for the same vintage) accounted for an increased share (up to 27 percent) of long open interest in vintage 2024 ICE contracts, which was largely attributable to increased options positions. - CO2 Allowance Prices: Prices started the quarter near \$19/ton and rose above \$20 in mid-October.
-In November, prices rose to between \$22 and \$24 and briefly peaked above \$25 before falling near \$22 just ahead of the December 4th auction, which cleared at a price of \$20.05.
-Subsequently, prices steadily rose to \$24 at the end of December.
+- Secondary Market Activity: Trading activity in the first quarter of 2025 was consistent with activity in the first quarter of 2024 but significantly lower compared to the fourth quarter of 2024, since trading activity is typically highest near the end of the year. - ✓ Physical allowance transfers between unaffiliated firms totaled 36 million, which was 15 percent lower than in the first quarter of 2024 and 50 percent lower than the fourth quarter of 2024.1 - ✓ The volume of trading of RGGI futures was 124 million CO2 allowances in the first quarter of 2025, which was 2 percent lower than in the first quarter of 2024 and 49 percent lower than the fourth quarter of 2024. - ✓ Open interest in RGGI futures and options increased from 91 million allowances at the end of 2024 to 100 million at the close of the first quarter of 2025. - ✓ At the end of the first quarter, "spread" transactions (where a trader's long position is offset by a short position in a different contract for the same vintage) accounted for 24 percent (peaking at 35 percent at the end of February) of long open interest in vintage 2025 ICE contracts, which was largely attributable to increased options positions. - CO2 Allowance Prices: While some transactions reached near \$23/ton in the first week of the quarter, most occurred between \$20.50 and \$22 through mid-February.
+The range of prices tightened to a low of \$20.50 and a high of \$21.50 in the last two weeks of February.
+Futures prices declined in the days leading up to the March auction to around the auction clearing price of \$19.76.
+Subsequently, prices steadily rose reaching \$23 at the end of March.

-1 Note, the COATS transfer totals from previous quarters have been revised from previous reports to reflect latereported transactions.
+1 Note, the COATS transfer totals from previous quarters may differ from previous reports to reflect late-reported transactions.

-- ✓ Cost Containment Reserve ("CCR") allowances for 2024 were exhausted in the March 2024 auction, so additional CCR allowances will not be available until the March 2025 auction at a CCR Trigger Price of \$17.03. - ✓ Trading of options on RGGI futures has increased dramatically over the past year and option-implied volatility (a measure of market expectations of future price volatility) has doubled since the beginning of the second quarter of 2024. - CO2 Allowance Holdings At the end of the fourth quarter of 2024: - ✓ There were 145 million CO_2 allowances in circulation.2 - ✓ Compliance-oriented entities held approximately 79 million of the allowances in circulation (55 percent). - ✓ Approximately 85 million of the allowances in circulation (59 percent) are believed to be held for compliance purposes.
+- ✓ Cost Containment Reserve ("CCR") allowances for 2025 were exhausted in the March 2025 auction, so additional CCR allowances will not be available until the March 2026 auction at a CCR Trigger Price of \$18.22. - ✓ Trading of options on RGGI futures has increased dramatically over the past year and option-implied volatility (a measure of market expectations of future price volatility) nearly doubling compared to the beginning of the second quarter of 2024. - CO2 Allowance Holdings At the end of the first quarter of 2025: - ✓ There were 128 million CO_2 allowances in circulation.2 - ✓ Compliance-oriented entities held approximately 66 million of the allowances in circulation (51 percent). - ✓ Approximately 72 million of the allowances in circulation (56 percent) are believed to be held for compliance purposes.